EKOR strata for Shimura varieties with parahoric level structure: EKOR strata for Siegel modular varieties

 (2) For the case where $J=I$ the irreducibility of $\calA_{I,x}$ is proved in \cite[Theorem 1.4 and Theorem 1.5]{Iwahoric Siegel-Gor-Yu}.
 For arbitrary $J$, since $\calA_{I,x}$ is irreducible and $\pi_{I,J}: \calA_{I,x}\to \calA_J^x$ is surjective, $\calA_J^x$ is irreducible.

 (3) This is \cite[Proposition 4.4]{GoertzHoeve}.
 We give a different proof using EKOR strata.
-Suppose $y$ is image of an element $x\in \Adm(\mu)$.
-By Theorem \ref{thm--first properties}, $\calA_{J,y}$ contains a unique maximal EKOR stratum which is open and dense in the KR stratum $\calA_{J,y}$.
+The KR stratum $\calA_{J,y}$ is a union of EKOR strata, and by Theorem \ref{thm--first properties} (1), it contains a unique maximal EKOR stratum, called the $y$-ordinary locus, which is open and dense in the KR stratum $\calA_{J,y}$.
 Since this EKOR stratum is non-supersingular, it is irreducible by (2).
 Therefore, the KR stratum $\calA_{J,y}$ is irreducible. \end{proof}